MomoMizu94/slock/README.md

-slock - suckless dispaly locker
+slock - suckless display locker
 ============================

 List of patches that I use in my build: